Skip to main content

 Apr 4, 20263 min readReact, TypeScript, Tailwind CSS, Monorepo

 The portfolio site had grown organically.
-A shared-ui library existed with generic components (Button, Alert, Spinner), but the app had its own kit/ directory full of wrappers that re-exported shared-ui components with "app-specific" additions.
+There was a shared-ui library with generic components (Button, Alert, Spinner), but the app also had its own kit/ directory full of wrappers that re-exported those same components with "app-specific" additions bolted on.
 The result was a layered mess:

 • Typography wrappers: kit/Heading.tsx imported shared-ui/Heading, added 7 app variants (hero, subtitle, mdxH1mdxH4), and duplicated the entire rendering logic: polymorphic tag selection, cn() class merging, variant-to-style mapping. kit/Text.tsx did the same for a single variant (subtitle).